jccrock311/project-3/README.md

 ## Findings

-1. According to our charts, across the past 20 years, human-started wildfires have caused considerably more financial and ecological stresses compared to those started of natural causes.
+1. According to our charts, across the past 20 years, human-started wildfires have caused considerably more financial and ecological stresses spanning all major US regions compared to those started of natural causes.
+2. As the years progress, there is a clear indication that the costs spent on wildfire retention grows exponentially, almost reaching 4x the amount spent in 2021 compared to 2001.
+This could be indicative of climate change, requiring more resources to keep fires contained, as well as inflation in costs, or a mixture of both.